Volvo Maintenance: Cost, Plans and Service Schedule

 Key insights

-Volvo maintenance and repairs costs average $769 per year, which is more expensive than the industry average.
+Volvo maintenance and repairs costs average $769 per year, according to RepairPal, which is higher than the industry average.

 Jump to insight

-Maintenance schedules for Volvos vary depending on the model.
-Luckily, once you know your model, routine maintenance costs are very predictable.
+Maintenance schedules for Volvos vary depending on the model, which influences annual costs.

 Jump to insight

-Volvo’s factory warranty coverage lasts for four years or 50,000 miles, but extended warranties and prepaid maintenance plans can help you save money.
+Volvo’s factory warranty coverage lasts for 4 years/50,000 miles, but extended warranties and prepaid maintenance plans can provide additional coverage.

 Jump to insight